biscuit-js/biscuit-store/website/public/docs/README.md

 --------

 ### Basic exemple
-The easiest way to create a new store is to use the [createStore](/docs/store) function.
-The function accepts a set of parameters that can consist of the fields repo, states, middleware and debug.
-Repo is a required field.
+The easiest way to create a new store is to use the [createStore](/docs/store) function accepts a set of parameters that can consist of the fields initial, name, actions, middleware and debug. name and initial is a required fields.

 store/counter/index.js
 ``` javascript